whennemuth/kuali-cloudformation/kuali_rds/migration/sct/README.md

       `Filename: 03.create.kcoeus.user.sql`

+      By default, the user creation script will look like this:

+      ```
+      CREATE USER KCOEUS
+          IDENTIFIED BY user_password
+          DEFAULT TABLESPACE KUALI_DATA
+          TEMPORARY TABLESPACE TEMP
+          PROFILE NOEXPIRE
+      /
+      ```

+      Swap out the term "user_password" with the actual password and enclose it in double quotes.

    4. **KCOEUS tablespace grant:**

          - Create a file with the following content (does not involve the schema conversion tool):